Brian Oliver (basketball, born 1968)

 Brian Oliver, along with Dennis Scott and Kenny Anderson, formed the famed trio "Lethal Weapon 3" which led the GT basketball team to the final four in 1990.
 In 1999, he teamed with Manu Ginóbili, Brent Scott and Sydney Johnson to earn promotion for Viola Reggio Calabria from the Italian 2nd Division to the Italian First Division.

+Oliver played for the Rockford Lightning of the Continental Basketball Association (CBA) from 1992 to 1995.
+He was selected to the All-CBA First Team in 1994, All-CBA Second Team in 1993 and All-Defensive Team in 1995.

+Oliver's son, JP Tokoto, is a professional basketball player who was also drafted by the 76ers and has played internationally.